 A three-story, 38,000-square-foot addition and 36,000-square-foot renovation of the East Tower consists of phased expansions to facilitate growth for surgery/PACU, and other support services on the ground, first and second floors.
-Each of these floors will be directly connected to the existing bed tower for patient and staff transport between the East and West Tower.
+Each of these floors directly connects to the existing bed tower for patient and staff transport between the East and West Tower.
 Staggered construction phasing was implemented to keep the facility in operation and maintain continual operation of services.

 Photos © Kieran Reynolds